Edit on GitHub

 Three simulation environments are prepared for TurtleBot3.
 Please select one of these environments to launch Gazebo.

-Please make sure to completely terminate other Simulation world before launching a new world.
+Please make sure to completely terminate any other Simulation world before launching a new world.

 1. Empty World